wintere/introhpc-archive/bash/lesson.md

 {: .no_toc }

-Let's change our working directory to `thesis` using `cd`, then run a text editor called Nano to create a file called `draft.txt`:
+Let's change our working directory to `thesis` using `cd`, then run a command-line text editor called Nano to create a file called `draft.txt`:

 ```bash
 cd thesis